kris-brown/CombinatorialEnumeration.jl/README.md

 all filtered colimits; moreover, these are preserved by the set-valued functors of evaluation at the objects of the theory.
 - Theorem 4.1: (outlines which kinds of sketches have which kinds of (co)limits)

-## Wishlist
-- [x] Generate models of a theory by a variant of [the chase](https://en.wikipedia.org/wiki/Chase_(algorithm)) that deliberately produces models that are not initial.
-- [ ] Test properties of the various theories in the `data/sketches/` directory
-- [ ] Automatically convert the `EqTheories` (intuitively declarable through wiring diagrams from the `@program` macro, see `src/old/ATP/WD.jl`) into the finite limit theories of `src/Sketch.jl`.
-- [ ] Use `@threads` to parallelize many parallelizable aspects of the code.
-- [ ] Apply known relationships between theories to reduce the computational burden.
-I.e. models of theory `T` that is just theory `V` with extra constraints can be found by filtering `V` models (if they were already computed).
-If theory `T` is the pushout of smaller theories `A` and `B`, then solve for the small models and take the join (in the SQL sense, joining on overlapping variables) of the two sets of models.
-- [ ] Friendly text-based API